 Self-Realization Fellowship, SRF, presents itself as 'founded by Yogananda" (1893-1952) in Boston in 1920.
 However, SRF became a registered organisation - a church - only on 29 March 1935.
 Before that, it had been known by different names, including Sat-Sanga.

 SRF holds it was founded by Yogananda in 1920.
 How?
 The first American follower Yogananda got was a Rosicrucian and dentist, Minott W. Lewis.
 He visited Yogananda in his hotel room in Boston on Christmas Eve 1920 and asked to see Light.
 There is no mention in several sources that he and Yogananda founded a society at that time or that year.
-Rather, a circle or Yogananda followers by-and-by took shape in the following few years and expanded further after Yogananda left the Boston area around 1923 for wider pastures.
-So to say SRF was founded in 1920 could be som "backdating trick".
+Rather, a circle or Yogananda followers by-and-by took shape in the following few years and expanded further after Yogananda left the Boston area around 1923 or so for wider pastures.
+So to say SRF was founded in 1920 may be an act of tendentious backdating.
 [More].

 Until 1935 Yogananda's unregistered fellowship presented itself by several name, like Sat-Sanga.
-But on 29 March 1935 Yogananda got SRF ◦registered as a church in California for the sake og getting property and handling such assets, but "not for physical pleasure" one of its articles of incorporation declares (2e:13), but SRF could have removed that one later, a couple of years after Yogananda's death in 1952.
+But on 29 March 1935 Yogananda got SRF ◦registered as a church in California for the sake of getting property and handling such assets, but "not for physical pleasure" one of its articles of incorporation declares (2e:13), but SRF could have removed that one later, a couple of years after Yogananda's death in 1952.
 The SRF managers rather quickly changed the SRF charter, in late 1954.
 They must have found many Yogananda principles too bad, although they write they find no faults with his guidelines [Evidence].